wayneluke/vbFaker/README.md

 ## Coming Soon

+- IPv6 Addresses for users and posts.
 - The ability to create topics with other content types.
 - Create posts with different users.
-Currently all posts are created by user id #1
+Currently all posts are created by user id #1.
 - Command line parameters to control amount of items created.
+- Menu system that accepts parameters.

 ## Reference Database